 - Support monitoring and controlling the number of registered UEs per network slice for the network slice that is subject to NSAC.

+- Support monitoring and controlling the number of UEs with at least PDU session/PDN connection per network slice for the network slice that is subject to NSAC.

 - Support monitoring and controlling the number of established PDU Sessions per network slice for the network slice that is subject to NSAC.